Disclosure: This post contains affiliate links. As an Amazon Associate I earn a commission on all qualifying purchases. Thank you!

 3. To seal everything and add some luster to the wooden frames, a clean rag with some dollops of Howard’s Feed-N-Wax makes a world of difference, and pairs beautifully with Howard’s Restor-A-Finish.

 A word of warning: I learned this the hard way but, ideally, all of these repairs need to happen after you’ve removed the old upholstery but before the new fabric goes on.
-It’s common sense but if you’re tempted by a shortcut, like I was, the new fabric could get stained.
+It’s common sense but if you’re tempted by a shortcut, like I was, the new fabric could get easily stained.

-4. Materials: The essential materials for reupholstering these chairs were the usual set of suspects: cotton webbing, batting, muslin, pipping (optional) and a choice of top fabric.
+4. Materials: The essential materials for reupholstering these chairs were the usual set of upholstery suspects: cotton webbing, batting, muslin, pipping (optional) and a choice of top fabric.
 To give you an estimate in terms of yardage, I used 0.75 yards per chair, plus contrasting fabric needed for the pipping.

 So, after many weeks and several messes and missteps, the makeover is now complete, and I am looking for a new project to get my hands on.
 Here they are in our dining room!